 It's hard to battle back and win when the club has trailed from the start lately.
 The Pirates have been outscored 90-59 in the first inning this season and post a 31-45 record when the opposing team scores first.

 McDonald struggled in the first inning, but was able to battle through his next four innings and give the team a chance to win, despite not having his best stuff.
-McDonald continues to work himself back to the first half right-hander that was the staff ace for the club.
+McDonald continues to work himself back to the first half right-hander that was the staff ace f...